miekg/mmark.nl/content/post/syntax.md

     attributes, so `{style="empty" empty="true"}`, will make a document both RFC 7991 and RFC 7749 compliant.

-Asides:
+Footnotes:
-:   These are only allowed in the front section of the document.
+:   Are discarded from the final output, don't use them.

 ### XML RFC 7749 Output